Uncategorized, Winter

 Stay Late and Après

 Is it 4pm but you’re not ready to hit the road yet?
 Avoid rush hour and sped some time at Mountaintop Après Thursday through Saturday evenings.
-You can also take a spin at the tubing hill (cosmic tubing is a can’t miss!), do a little ice skating on the village pond, or try out sunset skiing and riding.
+You can also take a spin at the tubing hill (evening tubing has colorful lights and is a can’t miss!), do a little ice skating on the Village pond, or try out guided sunset skiing and riding.

 parking, Pro Tips for Parking at Winter Park Resort